Shook and Fletcher

-Shook and Fletcher is an insulation manufacturing company based in Decatur, Georgia.
-The company once used asbestos in its insulation, which led to illness in many workers.
-Lawsuits forced the company into bankruptcy, which resulted in the formation of a trust to handle claims.
+Shook & Fletcher is an insulation manufacturing company based in Decatur, Georgia.
+The company used asbestos in its insulation until the 1970s, which led to illness in many workers.
+Lawsuits forced the company into bankruptcy and the creation and funding of an asbestos trust fund.

 If you or a loved one were diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you might be entitled to substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.